IHE/HIE-Whitepaper/README.md

 A primary use of the [PIX](http://profiles.ihe.net/ITI/TF/Volume1/ch-5.html) profile is to enable document consumers and document sources using the [XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) profile to find the patient’s identifier in that [XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) Affinity Domain Patient Identifier Domain (XAD-PID).
+Centralized Discovery and Retrieve are described above in section 3.2](#32-centralized-discovery-and-retrieve).
-See Section 3.2.
-The [PIX](http://profiles.ihe.net/ITI/TF/Volume1/ch-5.html) profile can be used for Cross-Community if the communities are willing to have a centralized patient cross-reference (See [Section 4.3](#43-cross-community-patient-discovery-xcpd) for federation of patient identity.)
+The [PIX](http://profiles.ihe.net/ITI/TF/Volume1/ch-5.html) profile can be used for Cross-Community if the communities are willing to have a centralized patient cross-reference

+The [Patient Identifier Cross-reference for Mobile (PIXm)](http://profiles.ihe.net/ITI/TF/Volume1/ch-41.html) is functionally the same as PIX but leverages the [FHIR](http://fhir.hl7.org) standard.

 ## 4.2 Patient Demographics Query (PDQ)